 (9) From what I’ve read, the issue about whether you are at risk from Lp(a), and what should be done about that risk, will depend on your specific genetic make-up.
 (That’s the future of medicine.
 They used to treat everyone based on what worked best for most people.
 In the future, they will treat individuals based on their DNA, and what they expect to work for each individual.)
 Keep and eye out for those genetic findings, relative to Lp(a) tests and treatments.

-Thanks Shannon and Richard for sharing your experience and making blogging worthwhile.
+Thanks Shannon and Richard for sharing your experience and for making blogging worthwhile.